ethereum/sourcify/packages/lib-sourcify/README.md

 await metadataContract.fetchMissing();
 ```

-By default, IPFS resources will be fetched via https://ipfs.io/ipfs.
-You can specify a custom IPFS gateway using `process.env.IPFS_GATEWAY=https://custom-gateway`, if you need to pass additional headers to the request (e.g. for authentication) you can use `process.env.IPFS_GATEWAY_HEADERS={ 'custom-header': 'value' }`.
+IPFS resources will be fetched using the configured IPFS gateway.
+You can configure the gateway using the `SolidityMetadataContract.setGlobalIpfsGateway()` method as shown in the Global Configuration section.

 You can check if a contract is ready to be compiled with: